antoine-mait/Pokemon-Card-Finder/README.md

 For questions or issues:
 1. Check this README thoroughly
-2. Review the Troubleshooting section
-3. Check script comments for detailed explanations
+2. Check script comments for detailed explanations
-4. Test with a small set first before processing entire collection
+3. Test with a small set first before processing entire collection

 **Happy collecting! 🎴**